 Honestly I’m worried about what will happen when I contract COVID-19 and can’t work.
 I’m also super worried about my parents and having to take over financially if they get sick (I already help).

 I am not spending money because I am working 100+ hr weeks

 I am a sole practitioner and while I am able to do Telemedicine, I’m seeing a decline in patients seen as we aren’t emergent care.
 While income is still present now, I am concerned about the coming months as my practice is not insurance based, but cash based.

-According to one prominent pharmacist I spoke with, “people are flocking to pharmacies not just to get their prescriptions ahead of time, but trying to buy everything and anything, so staff is being asked to work extra hours.”
+In March, one prominent pharmacist I spoke with said “people are flocking to pharmacies not just to get their prescriptions ahead of time, but trying to buy everything and anything, so staff is being asked to work extra hours.”

 Some pharmacists work in drive through pharmacy settings and might have less exposure than other front-line healthcare workers.
 However, others face more patient contact and have significantly more risk.